egr-314-team-304/egr-314-team-304/index.md

 ----

 ## [PIC Code](pic.md)
 A link to the final MPLAB X code created for the project.
 Includes images from MPLAB X MCC Harmony.
 The below image shows the pin layout used minus two pins.
 Pins 4/5 (RB0/1) are shown as unassigned, but they are left as the default PGD and PGC lines for programming.
-Harmony does not allow you to assign programming/debug to any pins; only overwrite them the defaults.
+Harmony does not allow you to assign programming/debug to any pins; only overwrite them as the defaults.

 ![Image](Images/MCC-Pin_Diagram.png)